jamesclair/CareerAdvisorBot/README.md

 ## A. Explain the functionalities of the chatbot and how they will meet the needs described in the scenario.

 The c951careeradvisorbot is an AIML chatbot designed to help computer science students identify and recommend a job type or career specialization based on a short survey.
-The bot will interact with the student asking him/her questions that will help the student evaluate their strengths and preferences.
+The bot will interact with the student asking him/her questions.
 Once all questions have been answered the bot will evaluate the student's strengths and preferences and provide a personalized job type recommendation.

 ## B. Identify five computing job types that your chatbot can recommend based on student interaction with the chatbot.